pete-gordon/oricutron/www/Readme.txt

 ; create an assets directory
 mkdir assets
 ; copy the images directory
-cp -r ../../images assets/
+; WARNING you'd better remove the gfx_atmoskbd.psd file as it is quite big and not used by Oricutron cp -r ../../images assets/
 ; copy the roms directory (after adding the actual roms - not included in the git repository) cp -r ../../roms assets/